 Different folding bikes are designed and manufactured for different purposes.

-A whole wide range of folding e-bikes exists now.
+A whole wide range of folding e-bikesexists now, click that link to see our top 7 picks for this year.
 Think about what you’ll be using the bike for.
 You’ll almost always find an option to fit your needs.

 For example, mini-folding bikes are ideal when space and portability are key.
 Someone in a studio apartment who commutes to work on public transport may find these traits particularly valuable.

 By comparison, purpose-built commuting e-bikes are bigger and sturdier.
 They make riding on the roads a breeze.
 As a result, there may no longer be the need for public transport!

 Mountain electric bikes are a third popular alternative.
 They offer more versatility and have a wider range of options to choose from.

 Bike weight and size are two initial considerations to think about.

 Firstly, it’s worth noting that foldable e-bikes can handle less weight than other bikes.

 If you happen to have a larger build and need to carry panniers full of stuff (like your hunting equipment), then ensure the bike can still operate effectively!
 It’s no good having an e-bike if you’re crawling along at snail’s pace.
 Non-folding versions may be better suited to your needs.

 Equally, the weight of the bike itself should be taken into account.
 Foldable e-bikes are great for portability.
 But that benefit is negated if you can’t carry the weight!